balenaltd/handbook/Summit-recordings-playlist.md

 * Summit 2020 - [Welcome to the loop factory!](https://drive.google.com/file/d/1TM_CGoYav9JGRCf72JEDH5U4-h_jaWje/view?usp=sharing) {starts at 9m15s}

+# In case you are looking for a couple more suggestions :)

 ## productOS

 productOS (aka Jellyfish) is the platform and infrastructure that supports our team to build, maintain and continuously improve products.
 It is a project that we greatly believe in and has already come a long way.
 It still requires a lot of work to be able to fully support our team and there is a lot we have learned from its journey so far.
+The below recording can give you some great insights

 * Vision week 2021 - [ProductOS from first principles](https://drive.google.com/file/d/1oFc5bj8SWq-3s5IOiKm22ur9cUvCKky7/view?usp=sharing) {starts at 13m45s}